Contrast-Security-OSS/docs/content/user/agent/net/rules/Level2Rules-InstrumentationSourceRules.md

 * **ENABLED:** *optional*, default is "true"

-  Add the enabled attribute and set it to "false" to disable the rule
+  Add the enabled attribute and set it to "false" to disable the rule.